 Scent-free space (this means please do not use scented products before coming to Marrow).

-Drug and alcohol use free space (including cigarettes), indoors and outdoors within 10' of all entrances.
+Drug and alcohol use free space (including cigarettes), indoors and outdoors within 10' of all entrances, and the parking lot.

 Fluorescent overhead lighting, but other options available.